 There are a lot of activities that you can do in Moalboal.
-From hanging out to camping on the beach to meeting starfishes, snorkeling, diving, nightlife, there will be endless activities for a week of stay in Moalboal.
-There is just one activity that you should not miss out on, and that is watching the sardine run!
+From hanging out to camping on the beach to meeting starfishes, snorkeling, diving, and nightlife, there will be endless activities for a week of stay in Moalboal.
+There is just one activity that you should not miss out on watching the sardine run!

 Moalboal is my game-changer.
 I was a solid mountain lover, and I love mountains more than any other destination.
 But when I saw the sardine run, my eyes opened wide.

 I could not believe the things I saw beneath the surface of the sea.
 An ABSOLUTE wonder, and you must see it too!
 It’s another wonder of nature I would want to experience over and over again.

 The amusement I felt watching the sardines was much greater than what I had in Tokyo Disneyland or Universal Studios in Singapore.
 I have never felt that level of awe aside from my sea of clouds experience in Mount Pulag, the third highest mountain in the Philippines.

 Aside from the sardine run, there are turtles too in Moalboal.
 I have seen turtles from zoos, but it feels more fascinating to see them fly underwater with you.
 Oh, one more thing, on your trip to Moalboal, don’t forget to check Pescador Island.
 It is full of beautiful fish and colorful reefs.

 With all these, I can say that Moalboal is the paradise that you might be looking for.

 Coming from Cebu City, head to Cebu South Bus Terminal and take a Ceres bus to Bato via Barili.
 Tell the conductor or the driver to drop you off at the Moalboal Hall or bus stop.